-You might end up buying shampoo because, at the front and center of the bottle, there’s a glossy label that says, “For Hair Loss.”
+You might end up buying the bottle because, at the front and centre of it, there’s a glossy label that says, “For Hair Loss.”
 It’s easy enough.
 The product is literally telling you that the solution is standing right in for you, so buy it.
-To overcome your problem as soon as possible, you might go for the “hair loss shampoo” without even taking a look at the ingredients at the bottle’s back.
+To overcome your problem as soon as possible, you might go for the “hair loss shampoo” without even taking a look at the ingredients on the bottle’s back.

 What Is Causing You to Lose Your Hair?

 That’s where you need to begin before buying any hair loss shampoo.
 There are many reasons why you may be losing your hair other than your age and genetics (pattern baldness).

 Hair loss shampoos are very unlikely to work for them.
 So, you need to know the answer to the “why” of hair loss before the “what” to do for hair loss.